Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 ## Model typing

-It is also possible to provide types for a `Model` subclass, such that linters and callers know exactly which `item` type is expected, and what the result of a `Model.predict` call look like.
+It is also possible to provide types for a `Model` subclass, such that linters and callers know exactly which `item` type is expected, and what the result of a `Model` call look like.

 Types are specified when instantiating the `Model` class: